 The Majestic Cafe & Rua de Santa Catarina

-Majestic Café is not only one of the most beautiful cafe in Porto, but it’s also on the Top 10 of the most beautiful cafes in the world.
+Not only is the Majestic Café one of the most beautiful cafe in Porto, it’s also on the Top 10 list of the most beautiful cafes in the world.

 The cafe opened in 1921 under the name of Elite on Rua de Santa Catarina, the main pedestrian walkway in the city.
 You can’t miss it, not just because of the beautiful facade, but due to the number of tourists that queue up to visit the cafe – don´t be put off.
 It is worth the time to visit to see the beautiful interior that takes you back to another time and place.

 Livraria Lello Bookstore

-Considered to be one of the most beautiful bookstores in the world, visitors come Libraria Lello in their droves – not just for the books but to view the stunning building.
+Considered to be one of the most beautiful bookstores in the world, visitors come to Libraria Lello in their droves – not just for the books but to view the stunning building.

 Designed in the neo-gothic style, the book store was purpose-built and opened in 1881 by the Lello brothers, Jose and Antonio.
 The store became a meeting place for intellectuals, book lovers, and for social gatherings.
 Indeed, JK Rowling, the author of the Harry Potter series was once a resident of the city and used to visit the coffee store in the building on a regular basis.

 Jardim do Palácio de Cristal

 The gardens of the Crystal Palace in Porto were designed in 1860 to complement the Crystal Palace, an iron and glass structure which imitated the famous London Crystal Palace.
 Located on a hill above the Rio Douro, the gardens feature sports facilities, a modern multi-media library, auditorium, cafeteria, the Romantic Museum and tree-lined paths with views of the river.

 The beautiful gardens have a lake, flowerbeds, peacocks roaming across the lawns and great views of the Douro River.
 They are divided up into thematic areas including a herb garden, medicinal plants, a rose garden, and a sensory garden.